 - Proceed with the pie per your recipe’s instructions.

-Make ahead tip: Prepare the pie dough through step 4 and freeze the discs for up to 3 months.
+- Make Ahead Instructions: Prepare the pie dough through step 4 and freeze the discs for up to 3 months.
 Thaw overnight in the refrigerator before using in your pie recipe.

 - Pie Crust Comparison: Let’s see how this all butter pie crust recipe compares to my favorite buttery flaky pie crust, which uses a mix of shortening and butter.
 Due to butter’s high water content, this all butter pie crust is lighter textured with more defined flakes.
 As the crust bakes, the butter’s water converts to steam, creating thousands of deliciously light flakes.
 It’s also so buttery!
 However, because of all this butter, I find that the shortening and butter pie crust is a little easier to work with.
 Shortening has a higher melting point than butter, so the crust holds its shape wonderfully.
 Both crusts are fantastic, but if you are looking to make intricate pie crust designs I highly recommend my buttery flaky pie crust.